ej0cl6/TextEE/README.md

 ## Introduction

-TextEE is a standardized, fair, and reliable benchmark for evaluating event extraction approaches.
+TextEE is a standardized, fair, and reproducible benchmark for evaluating event extraction approaches.
 - Standardized data preprocessing for 10+ datasets.
 - Standardized data splits for reducing performance variance.
 - 10+ implemented event extraction approaches published in recent years.
 - Comprehensive reevaluation results for future references.
+We will keep adding new datasets and new models!

 ## Updates